akouz/HBus/HBus_Power_Meter/README.md

 ![Pic2](https://github.com/akouz/HBus/blob/master/HBus_Power_Meter/PIC/2.png)

 Mains voltage is not measured, it assumed to be stable.
-However, device measures mains voltage phase; it is required to calculate power balance.
+However, device measures mains voltage zero-crossing (eg mains phase); it is required to calculate power balance.

 1m long 12V RGB LED strip used to indicate household power balance in the range from -2kW to +2kW.